Skip to main content

 The Fields Search tool only goes so far.
 Hereโ€™s some helpful SQL that can help directly search the database to find field usage.

-Some of these queries include the filters qp.[active] = 1 AND q.[archived] = 0.
+Some of these queries include the filtersย qp.[active] = 1 AND q.[archived] = 0.
 These exclude query parts and entire queries that are inactive/archived.
 Depending on your purpose you may wish to remove these filters.

-Find all queries referencing a particular text string
+All queries referencing a particular text string

 This is a general, brute-force method.
 It will produce some false positives, such as a filter named โ€œBrace Yourself.โ€